CentroEPiaggio/softfoot-thing/softfoot_thing_visualization/README.md

 ##### Setup a visualization launch file

 Get familiar with the example launch file `pisa_softfoot_visualization.launch`.
-Then, in a launch file load into the rROS parameter server the following configuration files:
+Then, in a launch file load into the ROS parameter server the following configuration files:
 * `softfoot_thing_visualization/configs/pisa_softfoot_viz.yaml` - file with visualization options.
 * The calibration yaml files (e.g. `softfoot_thing_visualization/configs/softfoot_1.yaml`) for each foot.